 A. Enter the amount of gross income.
-If you file Schedule F (Form 1040), this amount would generally be the amount on line 9 of Schedule F . . . . . . . . . . . . . . . . . \ B. Enter any gain derived from the business use of your home and shown on Form 8949 (and included on Schedule D) or Form 4797 . . . . . . . . . . . . . . . . . .
-D. Business expenses not from business use of the home . . .
-E. Enter the total amount of any losses (as a positive number) shown on Form 8949 (and included on Schedule D) or Form 4797 that are allocable to the business, but not allocable to the business use of the G. Gross income limitation.
-Subtract line F from line C. Enter
+If you file Schedule F (Form 1040), this amount would generally be the amount on line 9 of Schedule F B. Enter any gain derived from the business use of your home and shown on Form 8949 (and included on Schedule D) or Form 4797 C. Add lines A and B D. Business expenses not from business use of the home E. Enter the total amount of any losses (as a positive number) shown on Form 8949 (and included on Schedule D) or Form 4797 that are allocable to the business, but not allocable to the business use of the home F. Add lines D and E G. Gross income limitation.
+Subtract line F from line C. Enter the result here and on line 1